samtron1412/docs/operating-system/unix/linux/linux.md

 [TOC]

-`tty` stands for *teletype* - is a terminal used a line printer for ouput and a keyboard for input.
-`pdy` stands for *pseudo-terminal* - it's is a software implementation that appears to the attached program like a terminal, but instead of communicating directly with a "real" terminal, it transfers the input and output to another program.
-For example, when you ssh into a machine and run `ls`, the `ls` command is sending its output to a pseudo-terminal, the other side of which is attached to the SSH daemon.

 # Overview
 Linux is a **Unix-like** and mostly **POSIX-compliant** computer operating system (OS) assembled under the model of **free and open-source** software development and distribution.
 Linux kernel is licensed under GPL version 2.